lilimelgar/mappingPersonNames/README.md

 # Contributing

 You can submit Github issues to us.
-These are useful, for instance, if you detect errors in the data, or if you want to contribute to improve the code.
+These are useful, for instance, if you detect errors in the data, or if you want to contribute to improve the code, or if you have any questions or suggestions.

 # Versioning